Earthquakes on May 12, 2026

 13.7 km37--✓ ReviewedUSGS →

-A magnitude 2.5 earthquake was recorded 3 km WSW of Lake Henshaw, CA on May 12, 2026 at 20:55 UTC.
+A magnitude 2.5 seismic event took place 3 km WSW of Lake Henshaw, CA on May 12, 2026 at 20:55 UTC.
 Of every earthquake currently listed for worldwide seismic activity, this one generated the most felt reports from the public.
-The event generated 37 citizen felt reports to the USGS.
-At a depth of 13.7 km, the event was shallow crustal.
-Coordinates: 33.235°, -116.790°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Nearby residents submitted 37 felt reports to the USGS DYFI platform.
+The event originated approximately 13.7 km below the surface, classifying it as shallow crustal.
+Geolocation places the event at 33.235°N, -116.790°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-12